 Still, it does not make economic sense.
 If you’ve got credit card debt and savings, pay off the card!
 If you need the card, you can just transfer off the debt.

-I only have one proviso regarding this; if the card is closed, or for whatever reason, you’re unable to transfer your money at will off of the card.
+We only have one proviso regarding this; if the card is closed, or for whatever reason, you’re unable to transfer your money at will off of the card.

 Struggling with more than $8,000 of unsecured debt?
 You could be eligible for debt relief!
 Discover how to stop debt collector calls, freeze interest and fees, reduce payments and only pay back what you can afford.
 Start now with a free savings estimate.